aksommerville/fullmoon4/README.md

 - - [ ] Delete maps (and resources in general)
 - - [ ] SpriteUi: Helper to browse for image and tile. (eg ImageAllUi in a modal)
 - [ ] Ensure maximum update interval is short enough to avoid physics errors, eg walking thru walls.
+- [ ] Filter resources by qualifier, see src/tool/mkdata/packArchive.js